-Each theme is accompanied by a high-level summary of policies and actions that our evidence suggests will help achieve the changes set out in Table 2 in Chapter 4, Decarbonisation Pathways.
+Each theme is accompanied by a high-level summary of policies and actions that our evidence suggests will help achieve the changes set out in Table X in chapter 4.
 This includes high-level analysis of the broad scale of policy commitment required under each theme, covering quantified and costed policies where possible.
 It also includes some high-level narrative on the distribution of responsibility across the themes:

-- 1. TfN: Measures that could be effectively undertaken at a regional scale or a Sub-national Transport Body level of governance and therefore led or facilitated by TfN with a focus on the things we can do to support our local partners in the preparation of their Local Transport Plans (LTPs) - 2.
-Government: Actions required by national government that should be brought forward within the action plans and policy measures needed to underpin the commitments made within the governments transport decarbonisation plan, including additional national policies and appropriate devolution of funding and powers. - 3.
+- 1. TfN: Measures that could be effectively undertaken at a regional scale or a Sub-national Transport Body level of governance and therefore led or facilitated by TfN. - 2.
+Government: Actions required by national government that should be brought forward in the Transport Decarbonisation Plan, including additional national policies and appropriate devolution of funding and powers. - 3.
 TfN Partners: Measures that might be employed by our partners, subject to receiving sufficient national funding, recognising that each place within our region will have different decarbonisation timescales and different geographies, demographics and patterns of passenger and freight demand that require a bespoke place-based approach.